maxhoesel-ansible/ansible-collection-smallstep/CONTRIBUTING.md

 - See all available scenarios with `tox -l` and look for the scenarios starting with `ansible-py*`.
 - Run all molecule scenarios with `tests/test-roles`
 - Pass a (partial) scenario name as a filter to limit execution (for example, `/tests/test-roles acme_cert` to limit molecule scenarios to the ACME role only)

-### Setting up Podman

-To run role tests, you will need the following:

-- `podman` version 4+ (as it comes with the new netvark networking stack)
-- `aardvark-dns`

-On Archlinux, you can install these with this command: `sudo pacman -S podman aardvark-dns`.
-Other distributions may not have this version available in their repositories, you might have install things manually.

-**NOTE:** If you previously used an older version of `podman` you will have to migrate to the new networking stack.
-This can be done with `podman system reset`

-Finally, make sure that your user as a subuid/subgid configuration associated with them so that we can run rootless containers.
-Check the `/etc/subuid` and `/etc/subgid` files for entries corresponding to your username.
-If none are found, you can add them like so: `sudo usermod --add-subuids 100000-165535 --add-subgids 100000-165535 <USERNAME>` (make sure that the range is not  already taken in `/etc/subuid`/`/etc/subgid`).

-Once you have applied your changes, run `podman system migrate` to force `podman` to pick up the new configuration.

-That's it!
-Podman should now be working!
-To test it, you can run a container just like with docker: `podman run --rm -it ubuntu bash`

 ### Writing Role Tests